disponible únicamente en inglés

 Per- and polyfluoroalkyl substances (PFAS):

-The U.S. Environmental Protection Agency (EPA) is addressing the presence of per- and polyfluoroalkyl substances (PFAS) in the environment and has proposed regulations for drinking water.
+The U.S. Environmental Protection Agency (EPA) is addressing the presence of per- and polyfluoroalkyl substances (PFAS) in the environment and has established regulations for drinking water.
 PFAS are a group of chemicals found in many consumer and industrial products.
 Because PFAS are widely used and break down very slowly, they have been measured in water, air, fish and soil throughout the U.S., including within Arizona.
 Scientific studies have shown that exposure to some PFAS may be linked to harmful health effects in humans and animals.

 As a raw water provider, SRP delivers nonpotable water to municipal water providers and treatment plants.
 Municipal water providers treat the water to meet drinking water quality standards before delivering it to end users.